xingchenzhang/xingchenzhang.github.io/other_pages/previous_news.md

 permalink: /previous_news/
 ---

+[04/2026] Invited to give a talk at Yanshan University.

+[03/2026] Our special issue proposal **Multimodal Representation Learning Based on Vision Foundation Models** has been accepted by **Pattern Recognition**.
+Open for Submission: from 15-Apr-2026 to 31-Mar-2027.
+More details can be found [here](https://www.sciencedirect.com/special-issue/332578/multimodal-representation-learning-based-on-vision-foundation-models).

+[03/2026] Our special issue proposal **Embodied Intelligence: Bringing Disciplines Through System Integration** has been accepted by **Virtual Reality & Intelligent Hardware**.
+The submission deadline is 31 December 2026.

+[01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted by **ICRA2026**, which will be held in Vienna, Austria, on June 1, 2026.
+More details can be found [here](https://workshop-pbp2026.github.io/).

 [11/2025] I organized a BMVC2025 workshop "DIFA: Deep Learning-based Information Fusion and Its Applications" on 27th November 2025 in the Cutlers’ Hall, Sheffield, UK.
 Other organizers are Dr. Zhixiang Chen from University of Sheffield and Dr. Shuyan Li from Queen's University Belfast.
 More details can be found on our [workshop website](https://difa2025-bmvc.github.io/).

 [10/2025] Invited to give a talk at the "AI for everyone" event organized by the UK Huazhong University of Science and Technology Alumni Association.